-1. Assume that there is an increase in government spending 2.
-Assume that there is an increase in taxes
+5. Assume that there is an increase in oil prices due to war 6.
+Assume that the Fed decreases the money supply

 Which determinant? Δ AD or Δ AS? ↑ or ↓?
-Which determinant? Δ AD or Δ AS? \uparrow or \downarrow ?
+Which determinant? Δ AD or Δ AS? ↑ or ↓?

 AS AD AD Real domestic output AS AD AD Real domestic output

-What happens to:

-What happens to: Real GDP

-Real GDP Real GD1

-Unemployment Unemployment

-Price Level

-Price Level Inflation

-Inflation

-Type of Economic Growth: Type of Economic Growth:

-Achieving the potential

-Achieving the potential or or Increasing the potential ?

-Increasing the potential ? mercasing the potential:

-3. Assume that there is reduced gov't red tape 4.
-Assume that there is an increase in business investment

-Which determinant? Δ AD or Δ AS? ↑ or ↓?
-Which determinant? Δ AD or Δ AS? \uparrow or \downarrow ?

-AS AD Real domestic output AS AD Real domestic output

 What happens to: What happens to:

 Real GDP Real GDP

-Unemployment

-Chempioyment Unemployment
+Unemployment Unemployment

-Price Level Unemployment Price Level Inflation
+Price Level Price Level

-Price Level
+Inflation Inflation

+Economic Growth?
+Economic Growth?

+If economic growth, which type?
+If economic growth, which type?

+7. Assume that there is new technology that reduces electricity costs 8.
+Assume that exports increase Which determinant? $\Delta \text{ AD or } \Delta \text{ AS?}$ $\uparrow{\text{or}} \downarrow{?}$ Which determinant? Δ AD or Δ AS? ↑ or ↓?
+AS AS AD AD Real domestic output AS AD AD Real domestic output 317711111111111111111111111111111111111 What happens to: What happens to: Real GDP Real GDP Unemployment Unemployment Price Level Price Level Inflation Inflation Economic Growth?
+Economic Growth?
+If economic growth, which type?
+If economic growth, which type?
+Achieving the potential Achieving the potential or or Increasing the potential Increasing the potential